 Compliance with the laws of the United States of America, the State of Missouri and St. Louis County is mandatory.
 This includes adherance to the Non-Discrimination Policy of Washington University in St. Louis.

-At Tyson, we aim to foster a collegial, professional, productive, yet casual environment.
-To achieve this goal, we ask that members of the Tyson community are polite, responsible, and punctual, and that they contribute meaningfully to the station at large.
-Ecological research is an unusual field in that our work environment is casual, but also professional.
-Always keep professionalism in mind.
-And please recognize that every research team is unique and everyone’s work will look different based upon daily agendas.
+At Tyson, we aim to foster a collegial, professional, and productive environment.
+To achieve this goal, we ask members of the Tyson community to be polite, responsible, and punctual, and to contribute meaningfully to the station at large.
+While our community climate appears to be somewhat casual, please always keep professionalism in mind.

-It is safe to assume that within the Tyson summer community there will be a wide variety of ages, ethnicities, socio-economic backgrounds, gender identifications, and religious or non-religious belief systems.
-While some differences can be obvious, other types of differences may not be easily seen.
-And some individuals may not feel comfortable sharing that they are different from the majority.
-In order to foster an inclusive work environment, each of you has an individual responsibility to conduct yourselves in a manner that is respectful of your coworkers, and also to take steps to address any cultural insensitivity that you witness or hear about.
+Within the Tyson community there will be a wide variety of ages, ethnicities, socio-economic backgrounds, gender identifications, and religious or non-religious belief systems.
+Some differences may not be easily seen, and some individuals may not feel comfortable sharing that they are different from the majority.
+In order to foster an inclusive work environment, Tyson users are expected to be respectful of everyone, and to take steps to address any cultural insensitivity that you witness or hear about.
 You may speak directly with Kim Medley or Susan Flowers about concerns or use the anonymous comment boxes located in both Headquarters bathrooms.